aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 #### Catch-all routes

-???+ note
-    We recommend having explicit routes whenever possible; use catch-all routes sparingly.

 For scenarios where you need to handle arbitrary or deeply nested paths, you can use regex patterns directly in your route definitions.
 These are particularly useful for proxy routes or when dealing with file paths.

+**We recommend** having explicit routes whenever possible; use catch-all routes sparingly.

 ##### Using Regex Patterns

-You can use standard [Python regex patterns](https://docs.python.org/3/library/re.html#regular-expression-syntax){target="_blank" rel="nofollow"} in your route definitions:
+You can use standard [Python regex patterns](https://docs.python.org/3/library/re.html#regular-expression-syntax){target="_blank" rel="nofollow"} in your route definitions, for example:

 | Pattern | Description | Examples |
 |---------|-------------|----------|